cihai/cihai/docs/design-and-planning/2013/information_liberation.md

 This is an observation and doesn't infer endorsement by IPython or its contributors.

-There is no requirement for providing an open source derivitive (or an upstream patch) for a modification, so does IPython development go stale?
+There is no requirement for providing an open source derivative (or an upstream patch) for a modification, so does IPython development go stale?
 [93 pages of patches][93 pages of patches] committed to the project.